HimeshBhattacharjee/Pasinda_FoodBot/README.md

 ## Future Updates

 This version of Pasinda is a prototype, and more updates and enhancements are planned for the future.
 Stay tuned for improvements in functionality, user experience, and additional features.
+Now all the features are just for prototype implementation.
+Real time applications are planned as future updates.